pbklink/motif-core/etc/motif-core.api.md

 // Warning: (ae-missing-release-tag) "RowDataArrayGridDataServer" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export class RowDataArrayGridDataServer extends DataRowArrayDataServer<GridField> {
+export class RowDataArrayGridDataServer extends RevDataRowArrayDataServer<GridField> {
 }

 // Warning: (ae-missing-release-tag) "SaveManagement" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)